 Rise of Online Personas

 Nowadays, everyone maintains two separate appearances: physical and online.
 While luxury brands already cater to physical appearance needs, the same can’t be said for online appearances.
 In metaverses, online personas are going to be as important as real life.
-Hence, this gives a significant push to brands to create digital accessories and clothing.
+Hence, this gives a significant push to your brand to create digital accessories and clothing.

 Counterfeits goods constitute a significant problem that luxury fashion brands face.
 This issue can be efficiently solved in metaverses.
 By trading their goods as NFTs, luxury brands can track their products and find out any fake goods circulating around.
 Since ownership details are permanently recorded in Ethereum, pirated goods are impossible to buy or sell in metaverses.

 The need for immersive experiences has taken a hit during the pandemic.
 Due to the social distancing forms, virtual and augmented reality experiences became mainstream.
 Luxury brands have to integrate their products and services with these advanced technologies to provide a premium feel to the consumers.
+A new way to engage with your consumers on a personal level!

 How does High-End Fashion Work in the Metaverse?